-Another example can be found in the European Economic Area, or EEA.
+Another example can be found in the EEA.
 On September 26, 2012, the European Commission adopted a package of legislative proposals designed to replace the existing regulatory framework for medical devices in the EEA.
 These proposals are intended to strengthen the medical devices rules in the EEA.
 On May 25, 2017, the new Medical Devices Regulation (2017/745 or "MDR") entered into force.
 Following its entry into application on May 26, 2020, the MDR will introduce substantial changes to the obligations with which medical device manufacturers must comply in the EEA.
-High risk medical Devices Directive.
+High risk medical devices will be subject to additional scrutiny during the conformity assessment procedure.
+Specifically, the EU MDR repeals and replaces the EU Medical Devices Directive.
 Unlike directives, which must be implemented into the national laws of the EEA Member States, the regulations would be directly applicable, i.e., without the need for adoption of EEA member state laws implementing them, in all EEA Member States and are intended to eliminate current differences in regulation of medical devices among EEA Member States.
 The MDR, among other things, is intended to establish a uniform, transparent, predictable and sustainable regulatory framework across the EEA for medical devices to ensure a high level of safety and health while supporting innovation.
 The MDR will only become applicable in May 2020, three years after its first publication.
-The In Vitro Diagnostic Medical Devices Regulation (IVDR) also was adopted by the Parliament and the Council and will be applicable in May 2022.
+The In Vitro Diagnostic Medical Devices Regulation also was adopted by the Parliament and the Council and will be applicable in May 2022.
 These regulations will substantially impact medical devices manufacturers.
 Examples of the changes which will be introduced by these regulations include the following:

-- additional scrutiny during the conformity assessment procedure for high risk medical devices; - strengthening of the clinical data requirements related to medical devices; - strengthening of the designation and monitoring processes governing notified bodies; - the obligation for manufacturers and authorized representative to have a person responsible for regulatory compliance continuously at their disposal; - authorized representatives would be held legally responsible and liable for defective products placed on the EU market; - increased traceability of medical devices following the introduction of a Unique Device Identification, or UDI, system; - new rules governing the reprocessing of medical devices; and - increased transparency with the establishment of EUDAMED III as information from several databases concerning economic operators, CE Certificates of Conformity, conformity assessment, clinical investigations, the UDI system, adverse event reporting and market surveillance would be available to the public.
+- additional scrutiny during the conformity assessment procedure for high risk medical devices; - strengthening of the clinical data requirements related to medical devices; - · strengthening of the designation and monitoring processes governing notified bodies; - · the obligation for manufacturers and authorized representative to have a person responsible for regulatory compliance continuously at their disposal; - · authorized representatives would be held legally responsible and liable for defective products placed on the EU market; - · increased traceability of medical devices following the introduction of a Unique Device Identification ("UDI"), system; - new rules governing the reprocessing of medical devices: and - increased transparency with the establishment of EUDAMED III as information from several databases concerning economic operators, CE Certificates of Conformity, conformity assessment, clinical investigations, the UDI system, adverse event reporting and market surveillance would be available to the public.